costdev/wordpress-beta-tester/readme.txt

 Tags: beta, advanced, testing
 Contributors: westi, mlteal, afragen, pbiron
-Tested up to: 5.5
+License: GPLv2
+License URI: https://www.opensource.org/licenses/GPL-2.0
 Requires at least: 3.1
+Requires PHP: 5.6
+Tested up to: 5.6
 Stable Tag: 2.2.13
-License: GPLv2
-License URI: https://www.opensource.org/licenses/GPL-2.0
-Requires PHP: 5.2.4

-Allows you to easily upgrade to Beta releases.
+Allows you to easily upgrade for testing the next versions of WordPress.

 ## Description
 This plugin provides an easy way to get involved with Beta testing WordPress.

 Once installed it will enable you to upgrade your website to the latest Beta or Release candidate at the click of a button using the built in upgrader.

-By default once enabled it switches your website onto the point release development track.
+By default once enabled it switches your website onto the point release update channel.

 For the more adventurous there is the option to switch to the bleeding edge (trunk) of development.